Eisfunke/mock/README.md

 ## Installation

+Just clone this repository or download a [release](https://git.eisfunke.com/software/mock/releases) and call

 ```
 $> stack setup
 $> stack install
 ```

+inside the folder.
 This will install Mock into `~/.local/bin`, which should be added to `$PATH`.

-There is also an [AUR package](https://aur.archlinux.org/packages/haskell-mock/) available.
+If you're using Arch Linux: there is also an [AUR package](https://aur.archlinux.org/packages/haskell-mock/) available.

 ## Usage

 `mock [STYLE] [TEXT]`

-You can get a list of possible mock styles with `mock`.
+You can get help a list of possible mock styles with `mock`.

 If no text is given, input is read from `stdin`.